Mrnt/OctoPrint-FlashForge/README.md

 # OctoPrint-FlashForge

-Adds support to the [Octoprint](https://octoprint.org) 3D printer web interface for communication with closed source printers such as the:
+Adds support to the [OctoPrint](https://octoprint.org) 3D printer web interface for communication with closed source printers such as the:
 - FlashForge Finder, FlashForge Dreamer, FlashForge Dreamer NX, FlashForge Inventor, FlashForge Creator Max, FlashForge Ultra 2.0, FlashForge Guider II
 - PowerSpec Ultra 3DPrinter 2.0
 - Dremel Idea Builder 3D20

+**NOTE:** This plugin endeavours to support the printers listed above with custom closed source firmware.
+There is another plugin for OctoPrint called called [GPX](https://plugins.octoprint.org/plugins/gpx/) which provides support for some early FlashForge printers such as the original FlashForge Creator and its variants that used open source firmware.

 ## Current Capabilities